-Thirteen Santa Fe-area businesses are on PNM’s approved “Trade Allies” list to get the work done for your business!
+Santa Fe-area businesses on PNM’s approved “Trade Allies” list to get the work done for your business!

-Quick Saver – for small businesses (either on the “small power rate” customer class or other customers with a peak of < 100 kw).
+- Quick Saver – for small businesses - (either on the “small power rate” customer class or other customers with a peak of < 100 kw).
 Focuses on refrigeration (walk-in refrigerators), and lighting improvements.
 Great for convenience stores, restaurants, and office complexes and other businesses with lots of lighting.
-An ABQ gym had 82% of the EE improvement costs covered by PNM and is saving $5,500/year!
+An Albuquerque gym had 82% of the EE improvement costs covered by PNM and is saving $5,500/year!

-Retrofit Rebates – for larger businesses.
-Lighting, refrigeration, heating, ventilation and a/c (HVAC), and electric motors.
-Custom incentives option.
+- Retrofit Rebates – for larger businesses -Lighting, refrigeration, heating, ventilation and a/c (HVAC), and electric motors.
+There is a "Custom" incentives option.
 Smith’s grocery stores are saving $6000-$10,000 annually for each store!

-Restaurants – Energy Star convection ovens, fryers and griddles.
-Low flow pre-rinse valves.
+- Restaurants – Energy Star convection ovens, fryers, griddles and low flow pre-rinse valve rebates.